bitovi/academy/src/bit-u.md

     <h3>What people are saying about us</h3>
     <div class="academy-cards-container">
       <div class="academy-card academy-card--red">
           <p><a class="quote-link" href="https://www.meetup.com/DoneJS-Chicago/events/260347973/#commentsTitle" >“Really enjoyed this class!
 The instructor, Justin, was phenomenal, and the content was both challenging and engaging.
-Even though framework usage is ubiquitous these days, it's rewarding to understand exactly how libraries interact with the DOM on a granular level.
+Even though framework usage is ubiquitous these days, it’s rewarding to understand exactly how libraries interact with the DOM on a granular level.
 I am looking forward to more Bitovi events in the future.”</a></p>
           <p class="quote-author">- Patrick Gallagher</p>
       </div>
       <div class="academy-card academy-card--blue">